nmasnanjana/Membership-Management-System/README.md

 - Media files are stored in the `media/` directory
 - QR codes are automatically generated in PNG format
 - Excel exports use the `.xlsx` format
+- Session timeout is set to 6 hours (can be adjusted in settings)
+- Automatic member deactivation runs via Django signals (no cron jobs needed)
+- Bulk attendance marking includes auto-save feature (data saved in browser)
+- All pages require authentication - site is fully secured
+- Normal staff can only mark new attendance; superusers have full access

 ---